diefans/implant/README.rst

 - adhoc transferable remote procedures

-- remote part of a :py:obj:`implant.core.Command` may reside in a separate module
+- remote part of a `implant.core.Command` may reside in a separate module

-- a :py:obj:`implant.core.Command` specific :py:obj:`implant.core.Channel`
+- a `implant.core.Command` specific `implant.core.Channel`
   enables arbitrary protocols between local and remote side

 - events